High Calorie Foods For Hiking

 Cheese is one of the most calorie-dense savoury foods available.

 Hard cheeses last longer.
 Skip soft varieties that spoil quickly.
-Parmesan travels particularly well and contains more protein than other cheeses.
+Parmesan travels particularly well and contains more protein per gram.

 Beef Jerky, Biltong, Salami, or Meat Sticks